Are insomnia and sleep apnea related?

 Managing Sleep Apnea

-Treatment for sleep apnea often includes the use of a CPAP (Continuous Positive Airway Pressure) machine.
+Sleep apnea treatment often uses a CPAP (Continuous Positive Airway Pressure) machine.
 This device delivers a constant flow of air through a mask worn during sleep, helping to keep the airways open.

 Lifestyle changes, such as weight loss, avoiding alcohol and smoking, and positional therapy, can also help manage sleep apnea.
 In some cases, oral appliances or surgery may be considered if CPAP therapy is not tolerated.